 - We may disclose your health information for our routine operations.
 These uses are necessary for certain administrative, financial, legal, and quality improvement activities that are necessary to run our practice and support the core functions.

-- Appointment reminders: We may disclose medical information to provide appointment reminders (e.g., contacting you at the phone number provided to us and leaving a message as an appointment reminder).
+- Appointment reminders: We may disclose medical information to provide appointment reminders (e.g., contacting you at the phone number provided and leaving a message).

 - Decedents: Consistent with applicable law, we may disclose health information to a coroner, medical examiner or funeral director.